The Personal Annual Review

 "We suffer more in imagination than in reality." - Seneca

-Fear distorts reality—question five forces you to confront and reflect on it.
+Question 5 forces you to reflect on your fear and confront it.

 Deconstruct the fears that held you back:

-- What was the downside if you had taken action?
+- What was the downside if I had taken action?

-- What was the upside if you had taken action?
+- What was the upside if I had taken action?

 Your natural bias skews how you see your year: